fczuardi/fellowship/README.md

 # Open Innovators Fellowship

-A collaborative program empowering creative individuals to contribute to open-source projects that promote autonomy and individual freedom through mentorship, skill-building, and a supportive atmosphere.
+A collaborative program empowering creative individuals to contribute to open-source projects that promote autonomy and individual freedom through mentorship, skill-building, and a welcoming atmosphere.

 ## Mission